 Accordingly, I am pulling together examples of AI controversies driven by or relating to artificial intelligence for an initial report and possible quantitative study and white paper on the topic.

-Your contribution is welcome.
+The repository is open, and your contribution is welcome.
 Given the sensitivity of these types of events, please note all contributions should be fair, accurate and supportable.

 Let me know if you have any questions.